 Not everyone is aware of this beauty though!

-In spite of all its amazing features, not everyone who visits HKV is aware of all the aspects of the place.
-Typically, most Delhiites visit Hauz Khas Village for party and hanging out with friends.
+In spite of all its amazing features, not everyone who visits Hauz Khas Village is aware of all these aspects.
+Typically, most young Delhiites visit Hauz Khas Village for party and hanging out with friends.
 I have met quite a number of people in Delhi who have actually been here many a times, but haven’t explored the monuments or the lake side.
 What a pity!
 Hence, through this article, I intend to throw light on all the things that make Hauz Khas Village such an amazing little place.

 A natural beauty hotspot